kellycode/GNEWS_ANNOYANCE_REMOVER/README.md

 Chrome extension and a work in progress

+Note: "Perm" tab is for a planned feature add and not used atm

 Made this for my own use, I don't publish extension so feel free to do what you like with it